microsoft/BotFramework-Composer/runtime/node/schemas/readme.md

 - In this tutorial, we will be going over the steps to include a custom action `MultiplyDialog` that multiplies two numbers passed as inputs.
 Note that the ejected runtime should contain a `customaction` folder that has this sample.

-- Uncomment line 28 and 57 in src/shared/composerBot.ts file so as to register this action.
+- Uncomment line 30 and 61 in src/shared/composerBot.ts file so as to register this action.

 ```

 import { CustomActionComponentRegistration } from '../customaction/customActionComponentRegistration';
-// This is for custom action component registration.
+// This is for custom action component registration, uncomment this to enable custom action support.
 ComponentRegistration.add(new CustomActionComponentRegistration());

 ```